pmb-7684/pmb-7684.github.io/index.md

 Hello World !!

 The main purpose of this blog is to document my journey to finding a new career in this data driven world.
 As crazy as it seems this is my third career change.
-I've spent years in middle management in customer service and later years as an actuarial analyst.
-This will be a way to provide tips and tools I've learned along the way.
+I've spent years in middle management in customer service and later years as an actuarial analyst at an insurance company.
+This webpage will be a way to provide tips and tools I've learned along the way and to document by projects.

 I started this webpage several years ago while attending another university.
-So, rather than starting from scratch, I plan to update this page.
+So, rather than starting from scratch and loosing projects I worked on in the past, I plan to refresh the page and built it into a skill driven portfolio.

+Currently, I am a senior majoring in Data Science at the University of North Carolina at Charlotte.
+I am excited to say that I will be graduating in May 2025.
+When I'm not working and attending college full-time, I am the secreaty for Phi Sigma Pi Honor Fraternity - Eta Xi Chapter.
+I also enjoy spending time with family who have been on this journey with me.

-*I don't like cold weather, but I enjoy winter scenery*
+*I don't like cold weather, but I enjoy this winter scenery and the journey the scene depicts* *For me, life is a journey.
+You have to keep moving and don't look back."*
 ![](image/Bing.jpg)